tlsnotary/website/blog/2025-08-31-benchmarks/index.md

 Over the past months, we’ve made major performance leaps in TLSNotary.
 We implemented the VOLE-based IZK backend (QuickSilver) and introduced control-flow and MPC optimizations across the stack.

-Starting with v0.1.0-alpha.8, QuickSilver replaced the older garbled-circuit proof backend, greatly reducing bandwidth usage and sensitivity to latency.
-Subsequent releases added transcript-hash commitments, low-bandwidth modes, faster APIs, and more. (https://github.com/tlsnotary/tlsn/releases)
+Starting with v0.1.0-alpha.8, QuickSilver replaced the older garbled-circuit proof backend, reducing bandwidth usage and sensitivity to latency.
+Subsequent releases added transcript hash commitments, low-bandwidth modes, faster APIs, and more. (https://github.com/tlsnotary/tlsn/releases)

 These changes yield significant performance gains in both native and browser builds.